-- 3.1 Ofwat issued the latest RAGs in November 2021, of which RAG 4.10 'Guideline for the table definitions in the annual performance report' and RAG 2.09 'Guideline for the classification of costs across the price controls' are the primary guidance used in producing the regulatory tables.
-There has been no change to the RAGs since this date however clarification has been provided through the query process. - 3.2 The following cost allocation principles have been applied when allocating costs to the relevant price controls, Price Control units and upstream services (RAG 2.09).
+- 3.0 Ofwat issued the latest RAGs in February 2023, of which RAG 4.11 'Guideline for the table definitions in the annual performance report' and RAG 2.09 'Guideline for the classification of costs across the price controls' are the primary guidance used in producing the regulatory tables.
+There have been no changes to the RAGs since this date, however clarification has been provided through the query process. - 3.1 The following cost allocation principles have been applied when allocating costs to the relevant price controls, Price Control units and upstream services (RAG 2.09).